Why Does My Cat Nuzzle My Armpit? 5 Common Reasons

 If you have a kitten, your armpit might be reminding it of its fur momma.
 Don’t be surprised if the kitty will start to suckle, make biscuits, and nip on your underarms.
 Please read here why is kitten so mean

-4. Your cat is scared
+4. Your cat is scared and is seeking comfort and security

 Your cat is scared